letitiabanana/PnP-OVSS/README.md

   --postprocess blur+crf \
   --data_type coco_object
 ```
-Then modify the save_path in "Calculate_mIoU.py" and run `python calculate_mIou.py` to get the final result for the datasets
+Then modify the save_path and data_type in "Calculate_mIoU.sh" and run `bash calculate_mIou.sh` to get the final result for the datasets

 For modifying image size, you may also need to modify the image size in /home/user/LAVIS/lavis/configs/models/blip_itm_large.yaml <br>